BiGCAT-UM/Transcriptomics_Metabolomics_tutorials/pages/prep.md

 # Preparation
-## Extend a set of microRNAs with target information

-In this page, a step-by-step instruction is given on how to install and dowload required software tools for performing the workflow.
+In this page, a step-by-step instruction is given about how to install and dowload required software tools for performing the workflow.

 The workflow was created with the following versions:
 * R 4.1.3
 * R-studio 2021.09.02
 * Cytoscape v3.9.1

-You can get the latest versions of each tool.
+You can get the latest versions of each tool by the following links.

 -----
 ## Step 1: Download required software tools